sarkarlab/MVsim/README.md

 Please see the original research associated with this simulator: https://www.biorxiv.org/content/10.1101/2021.08.01.454686v1

+The installation files can be found here: https://github.com/sarkarlab/MVsim/

 MVsim v0.9

 Bence Bruncsics, Wesley J. Errington, Casim A. Sarkar